 Before start working with Liferay, you need to understand how to do Liferay 7 installation.
-Though starting from version 7, Liferay introduced OSGI framework, the installation and setup are more or less similar to its earlier release.
-In this article, I will explore all necessary and basic steps to perform Liferay 7 installation in your local environment.
+Though starting from version 7, Liferay introduced the OSGi framework, the installation and setup are similar to its earlier release.
+This article will explore all necessary and basic steps to perform the Liferay 7 installation in your local environment.

 At the time of writing this, Liferay 7 is the latest version released.
-It is full with new features.
+It is full of new features.
 It is more powerful than ever before.
-You can refer my blog on Liferay 7 (DXP) introduction.
-Just like all earlier release, Liferay 7 comes with two flavours
+You can refer to my blog on Liferay 7 (DXP) introduction.
+Just like all earlier releases, Liferay 7 comes in two flavors.

 - Community Edition (CE)